opf/openproject/docs/release-notes/14-4-0/README.md

 In the "General information" section, there is now a link that opens in a new window and leads to the root folder of the storage.
 For Nextcloud, this link refers to the root folder of the Nextcloud instance.
 For OneDrive/SharePoint, the link refers to the root folder of the drive ID and also works with "OneDrive Business".

-For more details, see https://community.openproject.org/wp/56045.
+See https://community.openproject.org/wp/56045 for more information on this feature.

 ### Show changes of long text custom fields in the activity similar to changes in the description